Euro-NATO Joint Jet Pilot Training

 Naturally - becoming an Air Force pilot, especially a fighter pilot, is extremely competitive, involving tough academic, physical, and testing hurdles to earn a slot against many applicants.
 With only about 30% selection rates for boards and further washouts in training, it requires top performance, mental fortitude, and strict criteria.

-According to Eckholm, pilot training includes the following requirements: A college degree- no specified subject; Candidates must be 18-33 yrs old - US citizens in good standing; there is no flight experience necessary, and no physical requirements such as height or vision requirements as long as vision is correctable.
+According to Eckholm, pilot training includes the following requirements: A college degree- no specified subject; candidates must be 18-33 yrs old - US citizens in good standing; no flight experience necessary, and there are certain physical requirements such as a typical range of standing and seated height, weight, overall physical and cardiovascular health, and correctable vision.

-The next step is to be commissioned into the Military through the Airforce Academy or ROTC.
-Junior/Seniors then list their preference for a pilot slot – which is merit based, so they’ll evaluate student and overall performance records as a consideration.
+The next step is to be commissioned into the military through the Air Force Academy, Officer Training School (OTC) or ROTC.
+Junior/Seniors then list their job preferences to include being a pilot – which is merit based, so they’ll evaluate student and overall performance records as a consideration.

-Finally, two tests are required: Air Force Officer Qualifying Test (AFOQT) (Like an ACT or SAT of Air Force Pilot training) – and also the Test of Basic Aviation skills (TBAS) - which measures raw skills, spatial awareness and the ability to multi-task.
+Finally, two tests are required: Air Force Officer Qualifying Test (AFOQT) (Like an ACT or SAT required for all Air Force Officers) – and also the Test of Basic Aviation skills (TBAS) - which measures raw skills, spatial awareness and the ability to multi-task.
 These scores determine what position a cadet is eligible for, so in order to be eligible to become a pilot, high scores on both are required.

-For Cully, the culmination of these significant efforts and more, led to his exhilarating and triumphant college “Drop night” which awarded him with not only a rare flight assignment, but with his coveted ENJJPT assignment.
+For Cully, the culmination of these significant efforts and more led to his exhilarating and triumphant first “Drop Night” which awarded him with not only a coveted flight assignment, but with his rare ENJJPT assignment.

 The moment Cully learned he earned a slot and would become a Pilot in the US Air Force ✨